basisjs/articles/en-US/basis.Class.md

       // console> true
     ```

-  * extend – method для расширения прототипа класса;
+  * extend – a method to expand a ptototype class;
-  * subclass – method, создающий новый класс, унаследованный от текущего, может служить альтернативой `basis.Class`; следующие две записи эквивалентны:
+  * subclass – a method to create a new class inherited from the current class.
+Can be an alternative to `basis.Class`; following lines are equivalent
     ```js
     var MyClass = basis.Class(SomeClass,  { .. });
     var MyClass = SomeClass.subclass({ .. });